Pigarian/InPlanarSight/README.md

-Included is the finished application as well as all the assets I can legally provide.
+Included are all the assets I can legally provide.
 That said, this project was made in under 72 hours and as a result was not commented with others in mind.

-If you're here just for the game: Play as a little cube guy as you quite literally blink through different planes to do platforming, solve puzzles, and sometimes both.
-This was created for my colleges game jam, and as a result the game is short.
-But once you get the mechanics down, it becomes quite fun to speed run.
-Have fun!

-If you're here for the source: Feel free to mention me in whatever you end up using it for, I'd love to check it out.
+If you're looking for the game itself, see my itch.io page listed on my profile.